Using the ODX

-For storing meta data about sources and storages as well as the tasks it needs to run, the server uses a local backlog that is continuously synced with the cloud repository.
-The cloud repository is divided into projects.
-Each ODX server has one project open at a time and two ODX servers should never use the same project at the same time.
+For storing meta data about sources and storages as well as the tasks it needs to run, the server uses a local backlog that is continuously synced with the environment (project) in the cloud.
+Each ODX server is connected to one environment at a time and two ODX servers should never use the same environment at the same time.

-The repository is not tied to a specific license.
-Instead, each company has a number of shared repository managed by TimeXtender.
+The environments are not tied to a specific license.
+Instead, each company has a number of environments managed by TimeXtender.
+The default amount is two, one for production and one for use as a sandbox.
 The ODX server gets the information it needs to connect to the cloud repository from the cloud service.